The top 35 bakeries in Toronto by neighbourhood

 Bang Bang has a dual focus as an ice cream shop and bakery, and you can enjoy the best of both worlds in the form of signature ice cream sammies.
 Other delicious baked goods include treats like profiteroles and macarons.

 Bakery cafe The Tempered Room excels in all things baked and delicious.
 Inside the display cases, everything from freshly baked croissants to exquisite mini-cakes and pastries can be found.

 Serano's is a European bakery and market where Greek pastries, breads and custom cakes are among the specialties.
 Satisfy your sweet tooth with trigona, phyllo triangles slacked in syrup and piped with cream and nuts.

 If you love eclairs as much as I do, then a visit to Nugateau is in order.
 They are the first eclair-only patisserie in Toronto, and the delectable treat is offered in flavours like Japanese Matcha, Brazillian Coconut, Tahitian Vanilla and Maple Bacon, to name a few.

 The most beautiful brunches of bostocks, croissants, coffee and chocolate can be had at Le Beau Patisserie, which is just as pretty as the pastries in the display case.

 Mabel's homestyle offerings are plentiful, including everything from rustic breads, cookies, pies, cakes and all sorts of prepared goods made with an emphasis on natural and organic ingredients whenever possible.

-Lamanna beats out Agincourt Bakery for its sheer selection including traditional Italian baked goods like Sicilian cassate rolle and cannoli, plus wacky inventions like Eggo maple cream cheese cupcakes.
+Lamanna's Bakery beats out other bakeries in this neighbourhood for its sheer selection, including traditional Italian baked goods like Sicilian cassate rolle and cannoli, plus wacky inventions like Eggo maple cream cheese cupcakes.